Kobzol/rust-delegate/README.md

 }
 ```

-This macro invocation would generate exactly the same codeas we had written by
+This macro invocation would generate exactly the same code as we had written by
 hand in the example above (with one minor difference, see below).
 Not only did
 you save a few lines of typing, you are making your intent more clear to your
 readers as well.